This post may contains affiliate links.

-Proper feet and leg support are important for disabled people and cripples that depend on a wheelchair for mobility.
-If the footrest is absent in the chair or not properly installed, the wheelchair user can have severe pain and discomfort on the spinal cord, thigh, buttocks, and knee.
+Proper feet and leg support are important for wheelchair users.
+If the footrest is absent in the chair or not properly installed, the user can have severe pain and discomfort on the spinal cord, thigh, buttocks, and knee.

 In this guide, we’ll walk you through everything you should know about wheelchair footrest.

 A wheelchair footrest also known as front rigging or hanger is a foothold at the front of the wheelchair where the user can place his feet to avoid injury when the chair is in motion and maintain balance.

 So footrests are more than just platforms where you can rest your feet.

 Depending on your preference, you can tailor your wheelchair footrests to suit your taste and enhance comfort.
 Children’s wheelchairs are best poised at a 90° angle, this way their feet are directly below their knees.

 The best angle for adults and seniors are 70° and 60° respectively; this allows them to maintain balance in movement.
 However, 90° is the optimum position for every wheelchair user.

 Most people do not know the difference between a footrest and a leg rest.
 A wheelchair leg rest differs from a footrest, even though they both look alike.